salihmarangoz/capsicum_superellipsoid_detector/MEETING_NOTES.md

 - [ ] add fixed parameters (e.g. macro, difficult to implement with ros parameters, etc.)

-- [ ] add list of contributions to the readme?

-- [ ] what to do with experimental clustering? it didn't work well...
+- [x] what to do with experimental clustering? it didn't work well...
 I will probably delete it.

 - [ ] fix the problem with simulator launch file. add this to `start_sim.launch` or implement this in Python or C++?
 I will probably add it to the launch files because this project doesn't aim segmenting depth camera data.